 If your answer is “Yes”, you’re compliant with the HIPAA encryption standard and therefore covered by the Safe Harbor Rule in case of a breach.
 This means you’re not required to report the breach should one occur.

-If your answer is “No”, there are a few things you should know about HIPAA to ensure you’re compliant with the encryption standard.
+If your answer is “No”, there are a few things you should know about HIPAA to ensure you’re HIPAA compliant.

-This post tells you what you need to know about successfully complying with HIPAA encryption standards to protect ePHI.
+This post tells you what you need to know about successfully complying with HIPAA encryption requirements to protect ePHI.

 Currently, under HIPAA, the encryption standard is classified as an addressable implementation, not a required implementation.
 The question you may be asking yourself is, “Does this really mean ePHI data must be encrypted at rest and in transit?”